dharunkumar56/game-project-completed/README.md

 # game-project-completed

 This is a basic puzzle / treasure hunt game for assessing soft skills of a user.<br />
-The theme of the puzle is colors.
+The theme of the puzzle is colors.

 **Technologies used:**
   1. Frontend: html, css, javascript, react js